Independent Editorial Research · Updated April 2026

 Evaluation

-If ERP depth and future scalability matter most, NetSuite remains the safer structural answer.
+Verdict: If ERP depth and future scalability matter most, NetSuite remains the safer structural answer.
 If budget is tight and you want credible ERP plus intercompany automation without NetSuite pricing, Acumatica is worth serious evaluation.

 Scenario 3: 18-entity PE-backed services roll-up